Fakes, Laughs, and a Goal for my Soul

 What’s disheartening is that thousands of people, without a second thought, will believe this ruse and “like” it–letting themselves be played yet again.
 I can just hear the fabricator laughing behind the scenes, getting some kind of perverted pleasure from all the attention.

-How can I possibly expect to sort out what’s true and what’s not, especially in an election year?
+How can I possibly expect to sort out what’s true and what’s not in the ubiquitous media?
 I don’t expect to, but will certainly try.
 However, the truth I’m seeking isn’t on the internet or television.
 This year I’m aiming for greater truth in me.
-In my heart and mind.
+In my heart, mind and actions:

 – I want what I say to be absolutely truthful, instead of what’s expected or what I think will gain approval.